Cat Nutrition Guide: What Cats Need to Eat

 Moisture Your cat drinks little or has urinary history Supports hydration and urinary flow

-Texture Cat prefers pâté vs. chunks Acceptance prevents food refusal
+Texture Your cat prefers pâté, chunks, shreds, or gravy Acceptance prevents food refusal

-16) Everyday Feeding Workflow (5 Minutes)
+16) Everyday Feeding Workflow in 5 Minutes

 1. Pre-measure today’s portions.

-4. Track treats; keep inside the 10% rule.
+4. Track treats and keep them inside the 10% rule.

-5. Weekly weigh-in and body-condition check; adjust 5–10% as needed.
+5. Do a weekly weigh-in and body-condition check, then adjust by 5–10% only when needed.

 17) When to Call Your Vet Now